Monday, April 6, 2009

 • Some wire

 First, you need to program the Teensy with the Firmware .hex file.
+Please note that this .HEX file is now for the Teensy 2.0 board, which also looks slightly different than the Teensy 1.0 board shown on the photos.
 Don't worry about customizing the firmware right now.
 If you decide that you want it to work differently than my version, you can update it later.

 pin # color teensy pad function